This article on Neil Woodford originally featured as a guest post on Gentleman’s Family Finances.

 As an industry, what we’ve done is attempted to get people interested in investing by creating shortcuts in the form of best buy lists.
 But let’s be frank, shortcuts are designed by experts and used by amateurs.
 The average investor was generally uninformed about the risks of the Woodford fund, and when things went downhill, they relied on the shortcut they knew, the best buy list.

-When best buy lists are designed for profit, rather than for the customers benefit, it’s inevitable that the customer will get burnt.
+When best buy lists are designed for profit, rather than for the customers benefit, the customer will inevitably get burnt.

 So what can we learn and what should we do?